Webriver-Team/work-checklists/02_vscode_setup/02_b_vscode_beautification/README.md

 ### c.
 Placing Beautification Files in Project

 > ***Note*** For the beautifications processes to run, you need several files that contain some coding rules, that will be applied to your files according to file type.
-This process tell you how to add those files in your project so that you will not get such VSCode erros.
+This process tell you how to add those files in your project so that you will not get such VSCode erros.<br/>
 ![](2020-03-02-20-23-47.png)

 * Go to this repo Must [Have Project Files](https://github.com/webriverteam/Must-Have-Project-Files) and download this repo in `Zip` form. ![](2020-03-02-20-25-57.png)